Queer & Affirming Writer’s Collective

 This is a paid, application-based group.
 Membership is $50 every 4 weeks.

 When you invest in your writing, your writing stops being optional.
-It becomes something you protect.
-Something you prioritize.
-Something you actually do instead of just talk about doing.
+It becomes something you protect and prioritize.
+It becomes something you actually do instead of just talk about doing.

 $50 every four weeks is less than you'd spend on two cocktails at a bar where you talk about the book you're going to write someday.